avzuquete/Citizen-Card/ccpam/README.md

 ```
 make install
 ```
-   command as super-user.
+   as super-user.
 It will install the PAM module in the expected directory.
 It will also create, if absent, a directory (**/etc/CC**) for storing the users' public keys.